pchanho/info30005-pear/README.md

 ### 1)Report

 The report feature allows users to report other users who post inappropriate content in messages.
 When this happens, a record is submitted, which can then be reviewed by an admin.
-Also, when reporting users can choose to include the message to be reported or not.
-Where admin will assume that without a specific message, user wishes to ban the other user entirely.
+If message is deemed to be mildly offensive, message will be deleted.
+But, in severe cases the user will be banned

 #### CREATE
 * Create report